Last updated: June 5, 2020

 If you are worried about any ability to pay outstanding tax liabilities there is some leeway and help available via the "Time to Pay" scheme.
 Call the dedicated HMRC helpline: 0800 0159 559 for more information.

-If you have found out any other help mechanisms that would help other business owners please drop us a line on email@example.com
+If you have found out any other help mechanisms that would help other business owners please drop us a line at firstname.lastname@example.org.

 To find out more about the features TeamUp have implemented to help business owners see this article.
 It covers how to bulk discount memberships, how to cancel all classes between two dates, and how to go online.